-Interface Data, Address, and Control Pins
+General Pinout Selection Guidelines

+Following are general guidelines:
-Group the same interface data, address, and control pins into the same bank.
-If you cannot group these components into the same bank, group them into adjacent banks.

-Note: For SSI technology devices, adjacent banks must also be located within the same super logic region (SLR).
+- Group the same interface data, address, and control pins into the same bank.
+If you cannot group these components into the same bank, group them into adjacent banks. - Note: For SSI technology devices, adjacent banks must also be located within the same super logic region (SLR). - Place the following interface control signals in the middle of the data buses they control: clocking, enables, resets, and strobes. - Place very high fanout, design-wide control signals towards the center of the device. - Note: For SSI technology devices, place the signals in the SLR located in the middle of the SLR components they drive.

-Interface Control Signals

-Place the following interface control signals in the middle of the data buses they control (clocking, enables, resets, and strobes).

-Very High Fanout, Design-Wide Control Signals

-Place very high fanout, design-wide control signals towards the center of the device.

-For SSI technology devices, place the signals in the SLR located in the middle of the SLR components they drive.